-The Governors have agreed an Admissions Policy based on the following criteria, which will be considered by them when determining admissions to the school.
-The Governors' wish is that the school should aim to meet the educational needs of the children of all those families within the village seeking places at the school and of families with children already attending the school.
-However, the Published Admissions Number (PAN) for the school is 20 children.
-Where the number of applications exceeds this number, the order of priority for admission will be as follows:-
+The School Governing Body is the Admissions Authority for the School.
+The Governors' wish is that the school should aim to meet the educational needs of the children of all those families within the village seeking places at the school and of families with children already attending the school before offering places more widely.
+The Published Admissions Number (PAN) is 20.
+Where the number of admission applications received is 20 or fewer, a place will be offered for every child without condition.
+If the number of applications exceeds 20, the order of priority for admission will be determined by the application of the following oversubscription criteria: